These custom coasters are made with supplies from the dollar store, and they look like vintage milk lids! Get the free printable and tutorial here.

 to download a high resolution PDF (I’ve included six labels so you have some choices)

-If you can’t find the coaster blanks at your dollar store I was thinking a similar effect could be easily and affordably done using the saucer from a small clay pot or even a good sized metal lid from a jar.
+If you can’t find the coaster blanks at your dollar store, I was thinking a similar effect could be easily and affordably done using the saucer from a small clay pot.
+You could even use a good sized metal lid from a jar.